This project is evolved from AddressBook-Level3.

 Update the budget tracking feature to allow users to input their preferred currency symbol.
 This enhancement would enable planners to use a symbol that reflects their local currency, making the budget tracking experience more intuitive and globally accessible.
 This change would improve clarity and provide a more personalized experience for users in various regions.

-command to clear Guests and Vendors SeparatelyFeature Flaw in Current Implementation
+clear command to clear Guests and Vendors SeparatelyFeature Flaw in Current Implementation

-command in BridalBuddy deletes all Guests and Vendors.
+The existing clear command in BridalBuddy deletes all Guests and Vendors.

 In some situations, users might want to clear only either the Guest or Vendor list.